HadirouTamdamba/Fraud-Detection-in-Financial-Transactions-EU/README.md

 ## Overview

 This project demonstrates a complete end-to-end system for detecting fraudulent transactions using Machine Learning.
-The solution comprises an automated data pipeline, a Machine Learning model deployed via FastAPI on Render, and an interactive user interface built with Streamlit and hosted on GitHub Pages.
-This project showcases skills in data preprocessing, model training (with imbalance handling), API development, and cloud deployment.
+The solution comprises an automated data pipeline, a Machine Learning model deployed via FastAPI on Render, and an interactive user interface built with Streamlit for interactive UI and hosted on GitHub Pages.
+This project showcases skills in data preprocessing, model training (with imbalance handling), API development, and cloud deployment (AWS EC2 & Route 53).

 ---